Medical Device Recalls

 Unfortunately, sometimes medical devices come on to the market that turn out to be dangerous or that fail to live up to expectations.
 When this occurs, medical device recalls are the appropriate course of action to alert patients to the risk and to remove the dangerous product from the market.
 Medical device recalls often trigger legal action as they alert patients to the clear link between a medical device and complications they are experiencing, so if you have used a medical device that has been recalled you should strongly consider getting in touch with a Boston defective medical device lawyer.
-The Law Offices of Jeffrey S. Glassman, LLC can help.Types of Medical Device Recalls
+Jeffrey Glassman Injury Lawyers can help.Types of Medical Device Recalls

 The FDA explains medical device recalls in Subchapter 7.1 of the Investigators Operators Manual.
 Their definition indicates that a “recall is a firm’s removal or correction of a matter that FDA considers to be in violation of the laws it administers.”

 Recalls are classified in different ways depending upon whether they are voluntary by the manufacturer; requested by the FDA or ordered under section 515(e) of the FD & C Act.
 Recalls are also classified based on the risk to the patient of using the different medical device.
 For example:

 - A Class I recall is ordered when “there is reasonable probability that the use of, or exposure to, a violative product will cause serious adverse health consequences or death.”